FredKSchott/snowpack/www/_template/guides/svelte.md

 Svelte components are styled within the component in a `<style>` tag.
 Add this code to the top of `App.svelte`

+> Fred: where do I add this again?
+Having the empty
+> `<style>` tag in the original example makes this more clear.

 ```css
 <style>
   .App-header {